lakkatv/lakka-website/content/articles/2016/03/20/new-release-udoo-and-rpi3-support.md

 ![UDOO](media/udoo.jpg)

 UDOO provided us with a board, asking for official Lakka support.
-Powered by an imx6 processor like the Cubox-i, it has a lot of ports and even ship an arduino.
+Powered by an imx6 processor like the Cubox-i, it has a lot of ports and even ship an Arduino.
 The support was easy to add, since this family of boards is already supported by OpenELEC.
-I just had to backport some patches.

 ## RPi3 experimental support